Postal Redress Service

 Managed independently by Centre for Effective Dispute Resolution

-POSTRS is designed to adjudicate disputes that have not been resolved through the Postal Services Companies (PSC) own complaints procedure.
+POSTRS is designed to adjudicate domestic and cross-border disputes that have not been resolved through the Postal Services Companies (PSC) own complaints procedure.

 The target we have set is six weeks from receipt of the application to publication of the decision to the parties.
 A further four weeks is allowed for you to decide whether or not you wish to accept the decision.
 Research shows that most consumers who accept the decision (80% of consumers) do so within 10 days of receipt of the decision.

 You can only complain about circumstances that are within the scope of POSTRS.
-Please read the Guidance Notes in the 'Downloads' section to see what is covered by this Scheme.
+Please read the Guidance Notes to see what is covered by this Scheme.

 You can use POSTRS if you are a consumer or business who has an unresolved complaint against a member of POSTRS.
 Please note that you are a customer if you have sent or received mail.